Secure SWIPT in the Multiuser STAR-RIS Aided MISO Rate Splitting Downlink: Proof of Proposition 3

-With the aim of linearizing \eqref{P3-g}, after substituting the definition of $R_k$ and using some variable transformations, the two extra auxiliary constraints are formulated for $\forall k \in \mathcal{K}$, as follows:
+With the aim of linearizing \eqref{P3-g}, after exploiting the definition of $R_k$ and using some variable transformations, the two extra auxiliary constraints are formulated for $\forall k \in \mathcal{K}$, as follows:

-To maintain the generality of the problem, the auxiliary constraints must be defined such that they are active at the optimum solution.
-Although \eqref{B.1} is convex, substituting the definition of $\gamma_{k}^\mathrm{ID}$ in \eqref{B.2} leads to a difference of two convex functions (DC decomposition) and thus is non-convex.
+To maintain the generality of the problem, the auxiliary constraints must be defined to ensure that they are active at the optimum solution.
+Although \eqref{B.1} is convex, substituting the definition of $\gamma_{k}^\mathrm{ID}$ into \eqref{B.2} leads to a difference of two convex functions (DC decomposition) and thus it is non-convex.
 The following DC decomposition is thus applied to \eqref{B.2}:

 where $\mathbf{z} = [\mathbf{p}_{k}, \mathbf{f}_{j}, \rho_k],\ \forall k \in \mathcal{K}, j\in \mathcal{J}$, $\mathcal{N}_1(\mathbf{z}) \triangleq \frac{\left|\mathbf{h}_{t,k}\mathbf{p}_{k}\right|^2}{\rho_k}$, and $\mathcal{M}_1(\mathbf{z}) \triangleq \sum_{k' \in \mathcal{K},k' \neq k}\left|\mathbf{h}_{t,k}\mathbf{p}_{k'}\right|^2+\sum_{j \in \mathcal{J}}\left|\mathbf{h}_{t,k}\mathbf{f}_{j}\right|^2+1$.
 The non-convexity of \eqref{B.2} is caused by $\mathcal{N}_1(\mathbf{z})$, as shown in \eqref{B.3}, and thus the non-convex factor is replaced at the $i$-th iteration by a first order Taylor expansion of $\mathcal{N}_1(\mathbf{z})$ using the operator $\Psi^{[i]}(\mathbf{u},x;\mathbf{h})$.